-* The 2016-2017 Health Insurance premium is $2,230.
-The 2017-18 Health Insurance premium has not yet been determined.
-This mandatory fee may be waived if student has qualifying health insurance.
+* The cost of the 2017-2018 student health plan is anticipated at $1,672, which includes a $45 administrative fee.
+This mandatory fee may be waived if the student has qualifying health insurance.
 Read more on the Student Health Insurance website.

 The cost of attendance may vary based on your program of study and program fees.
 Charges for tuition, housing, meals, and fees are subject to an annual increase to secure the highest quality instruction, facilities, programs, and services.
 The University considers carefully all increases in fees to ensure that they are reasonable.
 Students and families should plan for annual cost increases and be prepared for the financial commitment.

 The total of all student financial assistance cannot exceed the Cost of Attendance.